Last updated on November 10th, 2023 at 03:48 am

 Where to Find a Codec?

-You find it through a video converter or a video editor.
-When do you use a video converter and when do you use a video editor?
+You can find it through a video converter or a video editor.
+When do you use a video converter, and when do you use a video editor?

-If you don’t need to add or remove anything from the original video file, you could use a video converter.
+You could use a video converter if you don’t need to add or remove anything from the original video file.
 With a video converter, you input a file and then convert it with the codec you want in the output settings.

-If you would like to trim your video, add titles or effects, you would want to put it through a video editing program.
+If you would like to trim your video and add titles or effects, you would want to put it through a video editing program.

-After you’ve edited the video , you could choose one of the many export settings provided in the video editor.
+After you’ve edited the video, you can choose one of the many export settings provided in the video editor.

 Video Capture Device